CloudCoinConsortium/CloudBank-V1/README.md

 This is a task that is called every day.
 The program checks the Excel spreadsheet to see if bills need to be paid.The Excell spread sheet is a standardized spreadsheet.

 FileName: BillPay
-Sheets within: Reocurring, Pending and History
+Sheets within: Reoccurring, Onetime, Pending, Complete, Requested and  History (one for each month)

 Column Headers:

-### Reoccuring
+### Reoccurring
 Used to mark payments that should be paid automatically each month.
 These records are not deleted.
 They will be checked everyday and payments assigned to that day of the month will be made and copied to the Pending folder.
 1. Status: Active or Deactive.
 2. PAY TO THE ORDER OF ( Payee Name )